-Very few papers (to our knowledge only the studies by Wallsten (2003) and Fink et al. (2003)) explore the impact of reforms sequences in telecom sector, but none of them focuses on MENA countries which might be due to the lack of reliable data and long time series to implement an adequate empirical analysis.
+Very few papers (to our knowledge only the studies by Wallsten (2003) and Fink et al. (2003) explore the impact of reforms sequences in telecom sector, but none of them focuses on MENA countries which might be due to the lack of reliable data and long time series to implement an adequate empirical analysis.
 The aim of our analysis is exactly to start filling this gap.
-Before showing our main results, we now provide the different propositions we investigate in terms of the impact of reforms sequence.
-Telecom reforms sequences explored in our paper are: Regulation-Privatization and Regulation-Competition sequences.
-Concerning telecom performance, it has four dimensions: access, affordability, productivity and quality.
-In this section, we present previous empirical studies and we derive our testable propositions.
+Telecom reforms sequences explored in our paper are twofold: Regulation-Privatization and Regulation-Competition sequences.